MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/query-response-description.md

 manager: "stevelom"
 ---
 # Query Response Description
-When you query a data source using the [!INCLUDE[bm_spatialapi_query](../spatial-data-services/includes/bm-spatialapi-query-md.md)], the response returns a list of entities that met the query criteria.
+When you query a data source using the [Query API](../spatial-data-services/includes/bm-spatialapi-query-md.md), the response returns a list of entities that met the query criteria.
 Information returned for each entity includes a [Query by ID](../spatial-data-services/query-by-id.md) URL that returns the complete information for that entity.
 Depending on the query options, all or a subset of the entity properties are also returned.

  If a response format is not specified by using the `$format` query option, the results are returned in ATOM format.
 You can also set the `$format` parameter to `json` if you want to have the response returned in JSON format.

  The data schema for the query is based on the [OData AtomPub Format](http://www.odata.org/developers/protocols/atom-format) for ATOM responses and the [OData: JavaScript Object Notation (JSON) Format](http://www.odata.org/developers/protocols/json-format) for JSON responses.
 More details and example responses for each type of query are found in the specific query topics.

 ## Query API Response Examples
- The following examples show sample responses for a [!INCLUDE[bm_spatialapi_query](../spatial-data-services/includes/bm-spatialapi-query-md.md)].
+ The following examples show sample responses for a [Query API](../spatial-data-services/includes/bm-spatialapi-query-md.md).
 The property names, such as IsWiFiHotSpot, are the names assigned to these properties according to the data source schema.

 ### ATOM Example